 On Tuesday, we were ready to learn more about life for the Pilgrims after landing in the new world.
 We read a few more chapters, then explored the “Daily Life” section of Scholastic’s website.

-No Thanksgiving lesson plans are complete without at least one turkey craft, we read the book, “Twas the Night Before Thanksgiving”.
+No Thanksgiving lesson plans aren’t complete without at least one turkey craft, we read the book, “Twas the Night Before Thanksgiving”.

 Don’t have the book?
 You can check out a video of the book right here!